zxkathy/STAT547M_Zhao_Xin_HW/HW2/report.md

 <center>
 <img src="orderedCount.png" style="width:60.0%" />
 </center>
+It shows that August and September are the two months when the forest fires happen the most.

 #### Sort the month by total burned area within the month

 Let's show the bar chart of total burned forest fires area within each month by another way.